 Spray paint and acrylics on MDF and canvas

-'There was a lot of lice in my grad school, ( sooo gross… ).
-I remember hearing about classmates having lice and instantly getting that itch on my own head, a false reaction or more precisely a psychosomatic one.'
-Max Gladers' paintings are painted with the intention of provoking a similar reaction.
-I exploited different textures to make'em touchy & inviting yet sticky & repelling.
+‘There was a lot of lice in my grad school (sooo gross...).
+I remember hearing about classmates having lice and instantly getting that itch on my own head.
+A false reaction or more precisely a psychosomatic one.’
+Max Gladers’ paintings are made with the intention to provoke a similar reaction.
+He exploits different textures to make them touchy and inviting yet sticky and repelling.

 UNDER THE AEGIS OF TENGRI

-European upbringing, NOMINZIGGY explores the physical properties and tactile qualities of materials in relation to the body, the non-human and the mind.
-The core of the work is the Mongolian traditional garment, the deel, triggered by its wide array of function and use.
-The essential aspect is its implementation in shamanistic rituals.
-In modern-day Mongolia shamans are gatekeepers, operating as mediators and messengers between the realm of the perceived world and worlds with which we are unable to interact, communicate and touch, one that is beyond our conception.
+Touching upon sources and topics from a Mongolian heritage in contrast to a European upbringing, NOMINZIGGY explores the physical properties and tactile qualities of materials in relation to the body, the non-human, and the mind.
+The core of the work is the Mongolian traditional garment, the deel, and triggered by its wide array of function and use.
+The essential aspect of this garment is its implementation in shamanistic rituals.
+In modern-day Mongolia shamans are gatekeepers, operating as mediators and messengers between the realm of the perceived world and worlds with which we are unable to interact, communicate, and touch – those beyond our conception.